JanetRossini/JanetRossini.github.io/_posts/2024-04-29-initial-add-on.md

 The commented bit is something that I think we'll need for reloading to work, and is there to remind me of the need.
 At that time, I think we also need to put the imports right below inside the else.
 The idea, as I understand it, is that when you reload, `bpy` will be defined and so you reload the stuff, but when you are loaded initially, `bpy` is not defined and you do the imports.
 This is arcane magic to me, but I think we'll need to know it someday.

-Aa this stands, if we had 87 files in the add-on (please, no), we'd have 87 imports, register lines, unregister lines.
+As this stands, if we had 87 files in the add-on (please, no), we'd have 87 imports, register lines, unregister lines.
 We'll be working on a better way to do that.

 The inner `__init__.py` is empty, just there to signal "package" to Python.
 It may not be necessary, but since I am just following instructions here, I included it.